Top Canadian Dividend ETFs

 Image from iShares XIU.

-Disclosure – I used to own this fund before I decided to unbundle this ETF for income.
+Disclosure – I used to own XIU before I decided to unbundle this ETF for income and avoid paying money management fees to own dividend ETFs.

-There are certainly many other Canadian dividend ETFs to consider but these ones float to the top of my list for all the reasons I think some ETFs are great for most investors to own anyhow:
+There are certainly many other Canadian dividend ETFs to consider, including ETF tickers such as PDC, CDZ, XDV however these ones float to the top of my list for all the reasons I think some ETFs are great for most investors to own anyhow:

 1.keep your fund fees low.

-2.consider funds that invest in many companies across many sectors (so you can downplay fear of individual stock selection).
+2.consider funds that invest in many blue-chip Canadian companies across many sectors (so you can downplay fear of individual stock selection).

-These funds will not only provide income but some modest capital appreciation over time.
+These funds will not only provide income for life but some modest capital appreciation over time.

 What are your top Canadian dividend ETFs?
 Do you hold any and if so, which ones and why?